wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## Helper Objects That Collect and Transfer Data

 The SDK you’re using determines which helper objects are in a microservice.
-{% include note.html content="When you use multiple Wavefront SDKs to instrument a microservice, certain helper objects belong to exactly one SDK, and other helper objects are shared."%}
+{% include note.html content="When you use multiple Operations for Applications SDKs to instrument a microservice, certain helper objects belong to exactly one SDK, and other helper objects are shared."%}

 A typical set of helper objects includes some or all of the following:

-### Wavefront Sender Object
+### Operations for Applications Sender Object

-When you instrument an application, you set up a mechanism for sending metrics and trace data to the Wavefront service.
+When you instrument an application, you set up a mechanism for sending metrics and trace data to the Operations for Applications service.
 Choose between:

-* Sending data directly to the Wavefront service, also called [direct ingestion](direct_ingestion.html).
+* Sending data directly to the Operations for Applications service, also called [direct ingestion](direct_ingestion.html).
-* Sending data to a [Wavefront proxy](proxies.html), which then forwards the data to the Wavefront service.
+* Sending data to a [Wavefront proxy](proxies.html), which then forwards the data to the Operations for Applications service.

-Your choice is represented in your code as Wavefront Sender object.
+Your choice is represented in your code as an Operations for Applications sender object.
-(Most Wavefront SDKs define objects of type `WavefrontSender` or simply `Sender`.
+(Most Operations for Applications SDKs define objects of type `WavefrontSender` or simply `Sender`.
 A few SDKs define a pair of separate `Client` objects.)
-A Wavefront sender encapsulates the settings you supply when you instrument your microservice.
+An Operations for Applications sender encapsulates the settings you supply when you instrument your microservice.
 The settings in your code must match the Wavefront proxy ports and configurations you define when sending data.

-{% include note.html content="You can use a Wavefront sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
+{% include note.html content="You can use an Operations for Applications sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Operations for Applications service.
 If you are using direct ingestion, you can also change the defaults for batching up the data to be sent." %}

 <!--- change links when proxy/dir ing decision is in a single section --->